JeremySeckinger/Travel-Dash/readme.md

 ## Description

 A full featured social travel dashboard linking travelers with the tools and community they need to plan and execute a lifetime of adventures.
-This application is being built to combine my passion for travel, with the desire to create a SaaS style dashboard full of useful componennts and tools for travelers.
+This application is being built to combine my passion for travel, with the desire to create a SaaS style dashboard full of useful components and tools for travelers.

 <!-- <div align="center">
 <img src="">